ROVI-org/services-demonstration/docs/README.md

 Run it in a series of steps.

 1. Start the web service
 2. Register a online estimator
+3. Register a forecaster
-3. Stream data
+4. Stream data
-4. Monitor progress
+5. Monitor progress

 ## Start Web Service